 Logan scoops his brother from the counter.
 They move to the living room, and Zay is wound around Logan's neck tight.

 Logan offers soft words of encouragement.
 Then his fingers are in his brother's new smile and in a moment the tooth, this sweet pebble of childhood, is in Logan's big palm.

 I'm not surprised when two days later, Zay's tooth's front-line twin is jutting at a weird angle, too.
 It needs to be pulled.
 It wobbles and moves with a thrust of the tongue.

 What he's really saying, I think, is will you take care of me, brother?
 Will you make it all okay?

-Logan comes.
+Logan is there.
 He pulls Zay to his lap again.
-The tooth is there.
+The tooth is in Zay's mouth.
 Then it is gone.

 And the household celebrates again.

 I've learned, this week, watching this sweet interaction between my big and my small.
 There

 is a relationship.
 An understanding.
 As Logan said, a trust.
 It goes deep.
 It stands in the face of fear and it brings comfort and joy.

 I hope, as my boys grow, that there will be a sweet web of trust among them.
 I hope that they'll stand together.
 I hope they'll link armor.
 I hope that they'll be brothers, no only in the blood way, but in the "I choose you" way, as Jonathan and David were brothers of the heart.
 I hope that my boys will trust one another and that they will be trustworthy, too.